v01dssh/landing-page/README.md

 # landing-page

-Template project for a landing page
+This is supposed to a landing page but I guess I like art more than landing pages.